Are fluoropolymers really of low concern for human and environmental health and separate from other PFAS?

 This webinar is one in a monthly series sponsored by the EDC Strategies Partnership.
 The EDC Strategies Partnership is co-chaired by Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel (Commonweal HEEDS, Healthy Environment and Endocrine Disruptor Strategies), Genon Jensen (HEAL, Health and Environment Alliance), Sarah Howard (HEEDS and the Commonweal Diabetes and Environment Program), and Hannah Donart (Commonweal CHE, Collaborative on Health and the Environment).
 To see a full list of past calls and webinars related to EDCs and listen to or view recordings, please visit our partnership page.
 For updates and more information on upcoming webinars, sign up for our HEEDS, HEAL, and CHE newsletters!

-This webinar will be moderated by Sharyle Patton, Director of the Commonweal Biomonitoring Resource Center.
-It will last for 45 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Sharyle Patton, Director of the Commonweal Biomonitoring Resource Center.
+It lasted for 45 minutes and was recorded for our call and webinar archive.